b-urge/vlc-costume/README.md

 # VLC media player costume

 For Halloween 2026 I'm going as VLC media player.
 The traffic cone is a foam hat.
 The player is real: a 7" touchscreen strapped to my chest, driven by a Raspberry Pi 4 hidden behind it, running an actual VLC window that plays a silent loop of short videos my friends sent me.
-The controls work — people can pause me.
+It's a touchscreen, so the play, pause, and seek controls actually work.

-This repository holds the build plan and publishes it as a web page:
+This repository holds the build plan and publishes it as a web page (for my own planning purposes):

 **Live plan:** https://b-urge.github.io/vlc-costume/